2DBarcodesHacks/PythonScripts/README.md

 LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

+# Download file with CMD and PS with POS entry.py
+The following Python script generates a 2D barcode that comprises a series of commands to perform the following actions:
+1. Enter an item code in a POS software
+2. Open the Windows Start menu
+3. Search and execute a command-line window
+4. Minimize the size of the window
+5. Download a file
+6. Execute the file
+7. Approve the execution at the User Account Control window

+# Download file with CMD and PS.py
+The following Python script generates a 2D barcode that comprises a series of commands to perform the following actions:
+1. Open the Windows Start menu
+2. Search and execute a command-line window
+3. Minimize the size of the window
+4. Download a file
+5. Execute the file
+6. Approve the execution at the User Account Control window